This website has been designed to help you make full use of the many services that our practice has to offer.

 Today, records are kept in all the places where you receive care.
 These places can usually only share information from your records by letter, email, fax or phone.
 At times, this can slow down treatment and sometimes make it hard to access information.

-Summary Care Records are being introduced to improve the safety and quality of patient care.
+Summary Care Records have been introduced to improve the safety and quality of patient care.
 Because the Summary Care Record is an electronic record, it will give healthcare staff faster, easier access to essential information about you, and help to give you safe treatment during an emergency or when your GP surgery is closed.
 (For more information, please see our Useful Patient Information section).

 Using information about the care you have received enables those involved in providing care and health services to improve the quality of care and health services for all.